vscode-doc-jp/Docs/languages/javascript.md

 ## Automatic Type Acquisition

-VS Code JavaScript IntelliSense for third-party libraries and modules is powered by type definition `*.d.ts` files.
-TypeScript definition files are written in TypeScript so they can express the data types of parameters and functions, allowing VS Code to provide rich IntelliSense.
+VS Code JavaScript IntelliSense for third-party libraries and modules is powered by `*.d.ts` type declaration (typings) files coming from the [npmjs](https://www.npmjs.com) type declaration file repository.

 In this image you can see IntelliSense, including the method signature, parameter info, and the method's documentation, for a popular library called [lodash](https://lodash.com/).

 ![lodash typings](images/javascript/lodash_typings.png)

-Typings files are automatically download and managed by Visual Studio Code for packages listed in your project's `package.json`.
+Type declaration files are automatically downloaded and managed by Visual Studio Code for packages listed in your project's `package.json`.

 ```json
     "dependencies": {